WalaaAlshaikh/ComicToon/README.md

 - As a user I want to share images so that I can sent it to other people.

--As a user I want to see the recent images offline so that I can use the app without internet connection.
 -------------------------------------------------------------------------
 ## Installation:
 Follow the steps below to get started with the project's development environment: